What is Doptelet and how is it used?

-- Blood clots.
-People with chronic liver disease and people with certain blood clotting conditions may have an increased risk of developing blood clots.
+Blood clots.
+People with chronic liver disease or chronic immune thrombocytopenia and people with certain blood clotting conditions may have an increased risk of developing blood clots.
 Tell your healthcare provider right away if you have signs and symptoms of a blood clot, including:

-- swelling, pain, or tenderness in your leg
+- swelling, pain, or tenderness in your legs

 - shortness of breath

 - stomach (abdominal) pain or tenderness